Phineas Finn: Synopsis

 Volume I: In Killaloe, County Clare, Phineas Finn is the only son of a successful doctor who can afford to send him to London to study law.
 His friend Laurence Fitzgibbon stirs Finn's appetite for politics.
 Loughshane, a pocket borough in Ireland, is controlled by Tory Lord Tulla.
-He declines to oppose Finn's attempt to win the borough for the Whigs.
+He declines to oppose Finn's attempt to win the borough for the Liberals.

 Finn is elected to Parliament without a salary.
 He decides to make a go of politics on his father's small allowance.
-Within the social circle of his fellow MPs, he falls in love with Lady Laura Standish, the wealthy daughter of a prominent Whig politician.
+Within the social circle of his fellow MPs, he falls in love with Lady Laura Standish, the wealthy daughter of a prominent Liberal politician.
 Just before he can propose to her, Lady Laura reveals she has accepted Robert Kennedy.
 She confides the marriage is necessary to settle the debts of her brother Oswald, Lord Chiltern.

 Lady Laura mentors Phineas and helps him advance through the party.
 He makes a disastrous maiden speech, but he gets on well with his peers, particularly reformer Joshua Monk.
 Tulla reconciles with the Tories, and Finn cannot retain his seat.
 He happens to save Mr. Kennedy from a garrotting.
 Lady Laura convinces her father to let Finn stand for the family borough of Loughton, since her brother is uninterested in representing it.

 Chiltern and Finn become close friends.
 Chiltern's family has long intended for him to marry Violet Effingham, a wealthy orphan who lives with her aunt.
 Violet has refused Chiltern's proposals countless times.
 Finn becomes enraptured by Violet and pursues her.
 Chiltern is incensed by what he sees as a betrayal and challenges Finn to a duel.